 Once you have identified a few areas for improvement, think about how to portray those weaknesses so they could also be considered strengths.
 For example, being too detail-oriented might bog you down with too much work, but it ensures you are thorough, leaving no stone unturned.
 In this particular example, you are overworked, BUT you also have a strong work ethic.

 As you detail your weaknesses, be sure you also identify how you are working to improve them.

 Try to have at least two weaknesses to discuss, and don’t have them be situational, such as, “my network is weak since I am primarily surrounded by IT people.”

-Jen Weld worked as an admissions consultant and Former Asst.
+Nervous about your upcoming interview(s)?
+We’d be delighted to help.
+Our MBA admissions consultants have a combined experience of 100+ years working either within an MBA admissions office or as a consultant.
+We know what it takes to be successful in your interviews, and we’d love to work with you to bring out your best self when interview day comes.
+Check out our interview services here, and contact us today!Jen Weld worked as an admissions consultant and Former Asst.
 Dir. of Admissions at Cornell’s EMBA program (4 years) prior to joining Accepted.
 She has an additional 10 years of experience in higher ed and corporate marketing.
-Want Jen to help you get Accepted to business school?
+Want Jen to help you get Accepted?
 Click here to get in touch!